dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 - GR 9768

 Include solutions.
-All old and *significantly* easier than recent exam.
+All old and *significantly* easier than exams in recent years.

 <!-- slide -->
 # General Tips